FlyHigh1111/SOPE/README.md

  - Avoid defining macros, especially in headers; prefer inline functions, enums, and const variables.

  - Comment the code.
- - Implementations comments use:
+ - Implementations comments, in .c files, use:
     > //this is a comment.
- - Functions descriptions use:
+ - Functions descriptions, in header files, use:
     > /** <br>
     >  *This is a funtion description. <br>
     >  *@param f: variable description <br>